Why I love being a marketing consultant

 7. Whilst giving flexibility and freedom

 So if anyone is wondering what life is like and whether to be a marketing consultant, then I hope this has given you some reasons to explore the profession.
-Of course, I will always advocate it, and say you won't regret it.
+Of course, I’ll always advocate it, and say you won't regret it.